10 Reason why as a Coach, I have my own Coach too.

 I had devised my own plan and followed it loosely.
 Changing things around to fit in with daily life and if lacking in motivation I would either skip or run or move it to another day.
 Now this plan did work in one sense, as I achieved a Good For Age Spot for this year, but there was just something missing.

-Fast forward a year.
-I’ve achieved a PB over every single distance and a half marathon time quick enough to qualify me for a 2019 Championship Start Spot for the London Marathon and a New York Marathon Good For Age place.
+Fast forward to 2019.
+I’ve achieved multiple PBs over every single distance and a half marathon time quick enough to qualify me for a 2019/2020 Championship Start Spot for the London Marathon and a New York Marathon Good For Age place.

 What’s my secret?…